 17 East Mount Vernon Place

-Begun in 1860s, the library collection now contains more than 300,000 volumes largely from the 18th and 19th centuries.
+Begun in the 1860s, the collection of the George Peabody Library now contains more than 300,000 volumes largely from the 18th and 19th centuries.
 Notable collection strengths are archaeology, British art and architecture, English and American literature, Romance languages and literature, Greek and Latin classics, history of science, geography, and exploration and travel.